88-degrees/Book-of-Changes/appendix02s1.md

 Those represented in line 4 by the strong and weak lines are the ruler and his minister.

 305:XXX In the Great Symbolism Lî is used in the sense of brightness.
 There was no occasion to refer to its other meaning.
-'The great man' rather confirms the interpretation of the 'double brightness' in the treatise on the Thwan as indicating the ruler.
+'The great man' rather confirms the interpretation of the 'double brightness' in the treatise on the [**Tuàn**](https://en.wikipedia.org/wiki/Ten_Wings) as indicating the ruler.

 Paragraph 2.
 As yellow is a 'correct' colour, so is the due mean the correct course.